null Shoes For Different Summer Occasions - Aquila

 Just to be clear, we’re talking garden events, not shoes for gardening (if you’re here looking for gardening shoes, we humbly suggest rubber Crocs).
 Summer is the season for garden parties, engagement parties and al fresco events, so your feet need to be ready.
 There are a few ways you can go here: loafers, Derbies or monk straps.

 Full-on Oxfords and Brogues are a bit too formal and starchy for a summer garden party.
-Try casual suede Derbies instead (like the ROWAN) or some sockless FERNANDO penny loafers.
-Brown monks straps, like the BOND, are also a good bet.
+Try casual suede casual shoes instead (like the BREEZE) or some sockless ELLIOT penny loafers.
+Brown monks straps, like the MERRETT, are also a good bet.
 When it comes to the outfit, simply chuck on some tan or navy dress chinos (neatly cuffed), a good leather belt, jacquard floral shirt and a light blazer.
 You’ll be making awkward small talk in no time.

 Beach shoes